X-R-G-B/X-R-G-B.github.io/_posts/2025-06-23-updates-on-endless-journey.md

 ## Atmosphere

-The fog settings are amazing, tank you again [TTENSHII](https://github.com/TTENSHII).
+The fog settings are amazing, thank you again [TTENSHII](https://github.com/TTENSHII).

 | ### | ### |
 | --- | --- |